The Ratcliffe Library - open for reading, learning and discovering

 The Library is a spacious and light area for individual study, classes or small groups.
 Often a quiet place to study, but sometimes buzzing with activity – visits by authors, book fairs, book swaps and quizzes are some of the events which take place here.

 Well-stocked with books - fiction, non-fiction and reference, as well as periodicals, and a growing collection of online resources, there is also a suite of computers, which have access to the school network.
 A user-friendly library catalogue can be accessed from any computer in school.
-With plenty of space for independent study there is also a dedicated study area for VI formers with the books and periodicals needed to support their studies, and a careers section kept up to date by a careers teacher.
+With plenty of space for independent study there is also a dedicated study area for Sixth Form pupils with the books and periodicals needed to support their studies.
+We also have a careers section, which is supported by Marika Bilotti our Careers Adviser.

 What happens in the Library?